By Martin Bouldo

 Peer Reviewed

 Dan never imagined his nightly struggle with alcohol cravings might be cured with his diabetes medication.
-Yet, a few months after starting semaglutide for his blood sugar, …
+Yet, a few months after starting semaglutide for his blood sugar, he …

 By Olivia Descorbeth